Milana Ramashova

 Milana Maksimauna Ramashova (Мілана Максімаўна Рамашова; born 12 September 2005) is a Belarusian figure skater.
 She is the 2020 Belarusian national silver medalist and a two-time Belarusian junior national champion (2019, 2020).
 She finished 12th at the 2020 World Junior Championships.

 Personal life

 Ramashova was born on 12 September 2005 in Byaroza to Lyudmila and Maksim Ramashov.
 Her father is a construction worker who used to play for FC Bereza-2010 and her mother was a competitive gymnast.
 Ramashova has an older brother who plays ice hockey.
 She has two cats, one of whom is named Button.
-Ramashova wants to be a skating coach in the future.
+Ramashova has stated that in the future, she wishes to be a skating coach.

 Career

 Early career

 Ramashova's parents had her start skating in her hometown of Byaroza at the age of four so she would get sick less often.
 A coach recommended that the family start training in Pruzhany, 40 kilometers away, as there was no sport school in Byaroza.

 In 2013, Ramashova began working with her current coach, Olga Uvazhanaia.
 Several injuries, including a broken arm and a sprained ankle, forced her off the ice for most of 2014, but she recovered to attend the camp of Russian coach Ilia Kalashnikov in Sochi, Russia at the end of the year.
 Following the camp, Ramashova and her family were impressed with the Russian training system.
 In 2018, they relocated to Sochi for her to train in Alexei Urmanov's group at the Iceberg Skating Palace in the Sochi Olympic Park.

 Ramashova won the 2019 Belarusian junior national title ahead of Aliaksandra Chepeleva and Nastassia Sidarenka.
 She looks up to Russian skaters Alina Zagitova and Alena Kostornaia.